vitiral/wake/README.md

 Its tennets are:
 - **Simplicity**: pkg retrieval and module builds are fully reproducible and are simply inputs and outputs which can be hashed.
-The build language is [jsonnet], which is familiar, full featured and easy to understand.
+The build language is [jsonnet] which is familiar, full featured, deterministic, hermetic and easy to understand.
 - **Orthogonal features**: wake has very few features on its own, letting its simple extensibility provide features for any specific usecase (large or small).
 Jsonnet is kept pure (no native extenstions), while analyzing the